-Example Manufacturing Readiness Level Demonstration:
+Example: Manufacturing Readiness Level Demonstration

-The offeror's proposal shall identify those elements being assessed for manufacturing maturity and risk and their target MRL using the criteria and process identified in the DoD Manufacturing Readiness Level Deskbook (available at www.dodmrl.org).
-The offeror shall describe the approach used to assess the MRL Criteria.
+The offeror's proposal shall identify those elements being assessed for manufacturing maturity and risk and their target MRL using the criteria and process identified in the DoD Manufacturing Readiness Level Deskbook available at DoDMRL.org.
+The offeror shall describe the approach used to assess the MRL criteria.
 The offeror shall address in Manufacturing Maturation Plans (MMPs) how risks identified in the MRA, against the MRL Criteria, will be managed to ensure that the required manufacturing maturity will be achieved.

-NOTE: For DoD programs, DFARS Subpart 215.304 requires that the manufacturing readiness of offerors be considered during source selection for ACAT I programs.
+NOTE: For DoD programs, DFARS Subpart 215.304, Evaluation Factors and Significant Subfactors requires that the manufacturing readiness of offerors be considered during source selection for ACAT I programs.

-Example Manufacturing Plan:
+Example: Manufacturing Plan